 Welcome to Furnace Wood and Meadow

 Lying on the fringes of the estate, Furnace remained a private area for many decades.
 Unvisited, it fell into decline and in 2007 the killer plant disease Phytophthora ramorum was discovered in the woodland.
-For the last ten years gardeners have been working to rescue the area from decay... which became a project to open up the area to the public.
+This triggered the beginning of a decade-long effort by gardeners and volunteers working to rescue the area from decay... which became a project to open up the area to the public.

-But we couldn't have undertaken this massive conservation project without the support of visitors and members whose pennies have paid for it all.
-Furnace Wood and Meadow is now all yours to enjoy - For Ever For Everyone - and we hope you'll come and explore this beautiful landscape.
+In July 2018 our team's hard work was rewarded by a national award from the prestigious Horticulture Week magazine, the third such accolade in three years running for Bodnant Garden.
+We couldn't have undertaken this massive conservation project without the support of visitors and members whose pennies have paid for it all.
+Furnace Wood and Meadow is now all yours to enjoy - For Everyone, For Ever.

 " Furnace is a hidden gem and the opening is a high point in Bodnant Garden’s 143-year history.
 It's the biggest conservation project we've undertaken and the last significant piece of the jigsaw to be fitted into place.
 With 75 of our 80 acres now open, we are tantalisingly close to the day when visitors can enjoy the whole of this gardening masterpiece."